FuzzingLabs/sol-azy/docs/src/installation.md

 ./target/release/sol-azy
 ```

-You can also run Sol-azy in development using:
+You can also run sol-azy in development using:

 ```bash
 cargo run -- <command> [options]